envisioning/vocab/vocab/Router.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.63
+- 0.615
+- 0.6
+- 0.585
+- 0.57
+- 0.555
+- 0.54
 slug: router
 summary: Mechanism that directs queries to the most suitable model or sub-component within a multi-model or multi-component architecture to optimize performance and accuracy.
 title: Router
 ---